13th Irish Film & Television Awards

 The 13th IFTA Film & Drama Awards took place at the Mansion House on 9 April 2016 in Dublin, honouring Irish film and television released in 2015.
 Deirdre O'Kane hosted the film awards ceremony.
+Irish Film Board Rising Star nominees were announced a week prior to the ceremony, on 31 March.

 Film Awards

 The nominations for the IFTA Film & Drama Awards were announced on 14 March 2016.